 Change is hard.
-You know that healthy habits will change your life for the better, but despite your best intentions to implement them, they don’t always stick.
+You know that healthy habits will change your life for the better, but they don’t always stick despite your best intentions to implement them.
 Many things motivate us to make health behavior changes.
 Maybe it’s an upcoming reunion, a New Year’s Resolution, or a health scare.
-Whatever the reason is for wanting to make health behavior changes, these four guidelines are the best-kept secrets to help make the changes last.
+Whatever the reason is to make health behavior changes, these four guidelines are the best-kept secrets to help make the changes last.

 1. Say “no” to fad diets and make overall healthy choices.